pmean/build-website/text/99/logistic.md

 continue by making adjustments for important confounders.

-**If the factor that you use to predict your binary outcome is itself binary, you can visualize how the logistic regression model works by arranging your data in a two by two table**.
+**If the factor that you use to predict your binary outcome is itself binary
+- you can visualize how the logistic regression model works by arranging your data in a two by two table**.

 ![](../../../web/images/99/logistic01.gif)

+In this example
-In this example, the treatment group (also labeled "ng tube" in other parts of this website) represents a group of children who received feeding by ng tube when the mother was not in the hospital while the control group (also labeled "bottle" in other parts of this website)
+- the treatment group (also labeled "ng tube" in other parts of this website) represents a group of children who received feeding by ng tube when the mother was not in the hospital while the control group (also labeled "bottle" in other parts of this website)